php4dev/heroku-wordpress/wp-content/plugins/wpvivid-backuprestore/readme.txt

 6. Upload a backup to restore or migrate

 == Frequently Asked Questions ==
-= What does WPvivid Backup plugin do? =
+= What does WPvivid Backup Plugin do? =
-As its name says, it is an all in one free WP backup plugin that enables you to easily migrate a WordPress site to a new domain, to perform manual and scheduled backups of your WordPress site, to back up to cloud storage and restore backups directly from your sites admin dashboard.
+As the name says, WPvivid Backup Plugin is an all in one free WP backup plugin that enables you to easily migrate a WordPress site to a new domain, to perform manual and scheduled backups of your WordPress site, to back up to cloud storage and restore backups directly from your sites admin dashboard.
-= Does the plugin also migrate my site?
+= Does WPvivid Backup Plugin also migrate my site?
 Is it a free feature? = Yes, we have added website migration feature since version 0.9.14.
 Yes, it's a completely free feature.
-= How many cloud options does it support?
+= How many cloud options does WPvivid Backup Plugin support?
 Are they free to access? = Out of the box we support Dropbox, Google Drive, Amazon S3, Microsoft OneDrive, DigitalOcean Spaces, we also support FTP, SFTP methods which you can use on any other remote storage provider supporting these methods.
 We are working hard to add more soon.

 Yes, all the cloud access is free.
-= Is the restore feature free? =
-Yes, absolutely.
+= Can I use WPvivid Backup Plugin to restore my site? = Yes, absolutely.
 With no limits, no strings attached.
 = Will there be updates, will they be free and how can I update to the latest version? = Yes, we are dedicated to creating a secure and robust solution and will regularly update the plugin.
 These will be available totally free and can be easily applied through your WP admin area once they are available.
 = Do you provide support for the free version?
 Where? = Yes, absolutely.
 Whenever you need it, help can be found from the plugin [support forum](https://wordpress.org/support/plugin/wpvivid-backuprestore/) on WordPress.org, by [email](https://wpvivid.com/contact-us), on [Twitter](https://twitter.com/WPvividcom).
-= Will the plugin work on my host? =
+= Will WPvivid Backup Plugin work on my host? =
 If your website is running on WordPress then yes it will.

 The plugin has been extensively tested on the shared and dedicated hosting plans from the leading website hosting providers like Godaddy, Siteground, and many others.